Border city Dandong expects trade boom with North Korea

 Even before the emergence of any substantial change, Dandong's housing prices have soared.

-Many Dandong trading companies changed businesses or closed down after UN sanctions were introduced last year.

-The first interviewee said that one of his friends used to work at such a firm on a 6,000 yuan monthly salary, a high income in Dandong.
+Long, the economic observer, said that one of his friends used to work at such a firm earning 6,000 yuan a month, a high income in Dandong.
 He was forced to leave the industry last winter because of the border trade slump, he noted.

 Other companies' losses in North Korea's special economic zone over the last decade also make the more experienced business-people hesitate.